.

 • Disabled – Filters are NOT enabled on the secondary encoder signal.

-Secondary Encoder Type
+Secondary Feedback Type

 • Quad A_B – Standard incremental-type quadrature encoders.
 No absolute position information is stored.